 Help Donors Help You

 Donors want to make good, informed decisions, but philanthropy isn’t as cut and dry as buying a t-shirt.
-Framing a donation in terms of its buying power will help the donor understand that their money will be used wisely.
-You should also keep in mind that potential donors can be influenced by who is already supporting you and the most recent experiences they have with your cause or organization.
+Frame a donation in terms of its buying power so donors understand their money will be used wisely.
+Also keep in mind that potential donors are influenced by who is already supporting you and the most recent experiences they have with your cause or organization.

 Finally, try to determine what kind of decision-maker someone is and use their type to guide your communications.
-If someone makes decisions automatically, you should be prepared to move forward with a gift very quickly, but if they say they need time to think, it is a clear sign that they would rather make this choice after a period of time.
+If someone makes decisions automatically, prepare to move forward with a gift very quickly.
+If they say they need time to think, it is a clear sign that they would rather make this choice after a period of time.
 Even if every donor said yes to your appeal, they would probably arrive at that decision in a multitude of different ways.